 The University has worked diligently to enhance the high quality of academic programming even in times of State fiscal constraints and without undue burden on our students and their families.
 Ever watchful to meet the high standards expected by our students, faculty, and other stakeholders, the institution has planned prudently for future enrollment growth and facility improvement and expansion.
-Increasingly, we look to our Alumni Association and Salisbury University Foundation, Inc. Board to assist the University in raising the necessary resources to ensure adequate scholarships for our students, development support for our faculty, and capital funds to support new buildings and renovations, such as our new and much anticipated Perdue School of Business building.
+Increasingly, we look to our Alumni Association and Salisbury University Foundation, Inc. Board to assist the University in raising the necessary resources to ensure adequate scholarships for our students, development support for our faculty, and capital funds to support new buildings and renovations, such as our new Perdue School of Business building and Henson Medical Simulation Center.

 High on our list of capital needs is a new library.
 While our Blackwell Library is challenged by the limitations of a current facility built more than half a century ago, the students, the administration, and faculty have strongly endorsed the construction of a new library befitting the quality of education, programs, and students that make up the Salisbury University of today.
-A high priority in the Facilities Master Plan, a future library will be the hub of an Academic Commons building designed to promote academic discussion and discovery and to blend space for public events, community outreach, quiet study, collaborative team work, research assistance, scholarly resources, specialized materials and local archives, and the creation of digital publications.
-Salisbury University is also planning for other academic buildings to meet current and future enrollment growth.
+With funding from the state of Maryland and a private donor the Patricia R. Guerrieri Academic Commons, home to the library and the Nabb Center for the Study of Delmarva History is scheduled to open in Fall 2016.
+The Academic Commons building is designed to promote academic discussion and discovery and to blend space for public events, community outreach, quiet study, collaborative teamwork, research assistance, scholarly resources, specialized materials and local archives, and the creation of digital publications.
+Salisbury University is also planning for other academic buildings to meet current and future enrollment needs.
 Salisbury University will thrive as a premier comprehensive public institution that is recognized as a model by regional and national peers.
 Learning is at the heart of University life, and teaching effectiveness is a principal criterion in faculty recruitment, promotion, tenure, and merit decisions.
 Our annual survey of extra-institutional activity confirms the high productivity of our current faculty in terms of numerous publications and creative endeavors, hundreds of undergraduate research projects, and thousands of public service days.
-With its strong commitment to active learning, the University will pursue outstanding faculty and staff who encourage and support student participation in internships, international experiences, research, service learning, and leadership opportunities.
-Salisbury University's Presidential Citizen Scholar program has earned praise for actively preparing and encouraging students to be responsible and contributing members of their local and national community, while the University's Scarborough Student Leadership Center is acknowledged as one of the first freestanding buildings in the nation dedicated to the leadership development of members of our social and honorary societies and other student groups.
+With its strong commitment to active learning, the University will continue to recruit, support and develop outstanding faculty and staff who encourage and support student participation in internships, international experiences, research, service learning, and leadership opportunities.
+Salisbury University's Presidential Citizen Scholar program has earned praise for actively preparing and encouraging students to be responsible and contributing members of their local and national community, while the University's Scarborough Student Leadership Center is acknowledged as one of the first free-standing buildings in the nation dedicated to the leadership development of members of our social and honorary societies and other student groups.
 These activities are vital components of the college learning experience and the preparation for engaged citizenship.